tamiragun/Doc2Blog/README.md

 ## Documentation

-* To watch a video demo of our project, click here:
+* To watch a video demo of our project, click here: https://www.loom.com/share/53350d4816ff42b2a15b161a362902c9
 * To see our API documentation, visit this link after starting up the app's server: http://localhost:8080/swagger-ui/#/.
 You can even test the API endpoints directly on this page.
-* You can have access to the entire reposiry of our project here: https://github.com/tamiragun/Doc2Blog
+* You can have access to the entire repository of our project here: https://github.com/tamiragun/Doc2Blog

 ### Resources used
 Several of the technologies and frameworks used in this app were new to us, so we got a little help from our friends over at Stackoverflow and Medium.
 A few special shout-outs: